wix-incubator/react-native-crash-course/docs/App.UiLib.md

 ## What we're going to do
 Our app works well now but let’s face it - only we think it's beautiful.
 In this step, we will make our app look stunning with [react-native-ui-lib](https://github.com/wix/react-native-ui-lib).

-To that end, we are going to:
+To that end, we are going to use [react-native-ui-lib](https://github.com/wix/react-native-ui-lib)
-- Use wrapped (with style) components from react-native-ui-lib.
-- Play with their default style.

 ## About react-native-ui-lib
 [react-native-ui-lib](https://github.com/wix/react-native-ui-lib) is Wix's open source UI toolset & components library for React Native.
 It is fully maintained by the react-native-ui-lib team at Wix.